 Breast cancer in men is a rare disease that occurs in less than 1% of all breast cancer cases.
-In 2012, it is estimated that 200 Canadian men will be diagnosed with breast cancer and that 55 will die of it.
+In 2014, it is estimated that 210 Canadian men will be diagnosed with breast cancer and that 60 (up from 55 in 2012) will die of it.

 What is breast cancer in men?

 Early detection and minimizing the associated risk factors for developing male breast cancer are the best ways to ensure successful treatment.
 Since breast cancer in men only accounts for approximately 1% of all reported breast cancer cases, general screening might not offer a great benefit to the overall male population.
+It is very likely that the impression that male breast cancer has a worse outcome stems from men ignoring symptoms and postponing medical attention.
 Men must be aware that breast cancer is a disease that also affects them.
-It is very important for men to see their physician whenever a change in the normal breast is detected.
+It is very important for men to see their physician whenever a change in their breast is detected.

 Recently diagonsed Peter Platt, reached out to the Breast Cancer Society of Canada wanting to spread awareness by sharing his story.
 Read Peter's story.

 Useful Link: Willow Breast Cancer Support Canada has compiled a list of very helpful links regarding male breast cancer.
 Click here for more information

 Disclaimer: The Breast Cancer Society of Canada does not give medical advice or offer analysis or interpretations of the information we make available and we do not provide medical referrals.
 We do not approve of or endorse any particular treatment or course of action found through the web links listed above.
 They should not be used for self-diagnosis and should not be relied upon as a substitute for regular consultations with a qualified health professional who is familiar with your individual medical history and needs.